alikzilla/FrontMidtermProject/README.md

 ### How to Contribute:

-We welcome contributions to enhance the SDU Football League Website.
+We welcome contributions to enhance the SDU Football Association Website.
 Follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch: git checkout -b feature/your-feature-name.